s0rg/decompose/README.md

 # known limitations

 - only established and listen connections are listed (but script like [snapshots.sh](examples/snapshots.sh) can beat this)
+- `composer-yaml` is not intended to be working out from the box, it can lack some of crucial information (even in `-full` mode), or may contains cycles between nodes (removing `links` section in services may help), its main purpose is for system overview

 # installation